justalghamdi/linux-theme-terminal/README.md

 <h4 align="center">⭐ Don't forget to leave a star! ⭐</h4>

-I always liked the look of the Linux terminal, and I wish it was on Windows.. but it didn't happen :(..so I decided to do it myself and this is it :) .
+I always liked the look of the Linux terminal, and I wished it had been on Windows.. but it didn't happen :(..so I decided to do it myself with some of my own touches and this is it :) .
 A Windows console with a Linux theme has a few commands that I wrote myself, and these are some of them

 * help -> get all commands with it's desc